logo

 • Bar Vocational Studies Scholarship, City University (2021)

-• European Human Rights Moot Court Competition (3rd place out of 65 teams), ELSA (2021)
+• European Human Rights Moot Court Competition (3rd out of 65 teams), ELSA (2021)

 • Pegasus Access and Support Scholarship (2019)